superfly/docs/reference/supabase.html.md

 nav: firecracker
 ---

-[Supabase](https://supabase.com) now offers their excellent managed Postgres service on Fly.io infrastructure.
-Provisioning Supabase via `flyctl` ensures secure, low-latency database access from applications hosted on Fly.io.
+[Supabase](https://supabase.com) offers a preview of their managed Postgres service on Fly.io infrastructure.
+Provisioning Supabase on Fly.io ensures low-latency database access from applications hosted on Fly.io.

 <aside class="callout">
 This service is in **public alpha**.
 Do not run production workloads of any kind!

 Alpha databases:
- * are intended for testing and getting customer feedback
+ * should only be used for testing and getting customer feedback
  * can lose data or go offline at any time
  * come with no support guarantees
  * won't be charged for